SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- 2 new Animation Options: Duration of the Animation length and Line-End-Style (round, square, butt) customizeable
+- Removed Animation line from Production to Grid, if no production is detected but inductive consumers feed the grid with back-flow

 ### 1.1.0 (2022-08-25)
-- Translations optimized (Grid/Gitter or other waste words removed not acceptable)
+- Translations optimized (Grid/Gitter or other waste words removed as not acceptable)
 - Animation dots fully customizeable (length, width, amount)

 ### 1.0.7 (2022-08-24)